Ifezko/Lendra/README.md

 7. User joins the pool launch waitlist.
 8. User can receive Telegram alerts when the pool goes live.

+### Devnet Proof Integrations

+Lendra currently runs the lending flow in simulation mode, but Private Mode and Cross-Chain Credit include Solana devnet proof transactions.

+When a user enables Private Mode, Lendra creates a Solana devnet memo proof and stores the transaction signature in Supabase.

+When a user connects an Ethereum wallet for Cross-Chain Credit, Lendra validates the Ethereum address, creates a Solana devnet memo proof, stores the devnet transaction signature, and updates the user’s trust profile.

+These devnet proofs are used for technical validation and partner integration demonstration.
+No sensitive credit, loan, portfolio, or private financial data is stored in the memo.

 ## Lendra Score

 Lendra Score is out of 1000.